datawithsooraj/Fake-Job-Posting-Detection-using-NLP/README.md

 ## Project Overview

 The rapid growth of online job portals has made job searching easier, but has also increased the number of fraudulent job postings.
-These fake job listings can mislead job seekers, waste time, and sometimes lead to financial loss or identity theft.
+These fraudulent job listings can mislead job seekers, waste time, and sometimes result in financial loss or identity theft.

-This project builds a machine learning model using Natural Language Processing (NLP) to automatically classify job postings as real or fraudulent.
+This project builds a machine learning model using Natural Language Processing (NLP) to classify job postings as real or fraudulent automatically.

 ## Dataset